-The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme is funded by a grant awarded by the NIHR Research for Patient Benefit scheme.
+The REcovery FoLlowing Intensive CarE Treatment (REFLECT) research programme was funded by a grant awarded by the NIHR Research for Patient Benefit scheme.
 The first phase of this work is now complete and the results are being used to inform development of a complex intervention to improve post-ICU ward care.

-REFLECT is a multicentre mixed methods exploratory study examining ward care delivery to adult patients discharged from ICU.
-The study will be made up of four sub-studies.
-Medical notes of patients who were discharged from intensive care and subsequently died will be examined using a Retrospective Case Records Review (RCRR) technique.
+REFLECT was a multicentre mixed methods exploratory study examining ward care delivery to adult patients discharged from ICU.
+The study was made up of four sub-studies.
+Medical notes of 300 patients who were discharged from intensive care and subsequently died were examined using a Retrospective Case Records Review (RCRR) technique.
 Interviews were also conducted with 55 participants.
-Patients and their relatives will be interviewed about their post-ICU care, including relatives of patients who died in hospital following ICU discharge.
-Staff involved in the care of patients post-ICU discharge will be interviewed about the care of this patient group.
-The medical records of patients who survived their post-ICU stay or did not survive and had problems in their care were also reviewed using the RCRR technique.
-The analyses of the sub-studies will be both descriptive and use a modified grounded theory approach to identify emerging themes.
+Patients and their relatives were interviewed about their post-ICU care, including relatives of patients who died in hospital following ICU discharge.
+Staff involved in the care of patients post-ICU discharge were interviewed about the care of this patient group.
+The medical records of 40 patients who either survived their post-ICU stay or did not survive and had problems in their care were also reviewed using the RCRR and in-depth analysis.
 The evidence generated in these four sub-studies will form the basis of the intervention development, which will take place through stakeholder and clinical expert meetings.